-3. Sign-up for Your University Advising & Orientation (Attendance is Mandatory)
+3. Sign-up for Advising & Orientation (Attendance is Required)

-You must sign-up online to attend a specific Orientation, as there are various dates available.
-Students will not be able to register for classes before their Orientation date.
+You must sign-up online to attend a specific Advising & Orientation, as there are various dates available.
+Students will not be able to register for classes before their Advising & Orientation date.
 International students that are arriving into the U.S. on an initial I-20 can enter the U.S. up to 30 days before their program start date, so plan accordingly.
 Students are strongly advised to sign-up for an Orientation date before booking their travel.
 Questions?
 Contact firstname.lastname@example.org.

 Graduate Students: Please contact your department for information about your specific Orientation.